Christopher Wormeley: Early life and education

-The son of merchant Christopher Wormeley was born in York County, England.
 He had a younger brother Ralph who had emigrated to the Virginia colony by 1635.
 The family could trace its descent from Sir John de Wormeley (or De Wormele) of Hadfield, York County, England.

 Military and bureaucratic career

 On July 6, 1631, the Providence Island Company commissioned Captain Wormeley to succeed Anthony Hilton in governing the island called "Association", better known as Tortuga off mainland Hispaniola.
 In January, 1635, the island was captured by the Spanish Empire.

 After the capture of Tortuga, Captain Wormeley sailed to Virginia Colony.
 In 1636, he was appointed a justice of the peace for what was initially called Charles River County (but became York County in 1634).
 Shortly thereafter, Wormeley was appointed a member of the Virginia Governor's Council, and as such supported the unpopular governor John Harvey.
 Wormeley also commanded the militia of Charles River and Elizabeth City counties in 1639 and 1640.
-Beginning in 1638, Wormeley wa captain of the fort at Old Point Comfort.
+Beginning in 1638, Wormeley was captain of the fort at Old Point Comfort.
 When the colony's secretary, Mathew Kemp, fled to England in 1640, Wormeley may have accompanied him, both being unpopular, and had difficulty returning to Virginia.
 Wormeley later confessed to having unjustly adjudicated against a man named Taylor while a commissioner for Elizabeth City county, and the royal council ordered him to make reparation to Taylor, but did not disbar him from the Virginia governor's council when he returned.